Free shipping to the US on orders over $150

 Main dish Gluten Free Alternative

-The most popular seasonings used for karaage are soy sauce and salt with a squeeze of lemon, but each household has their own variation of seasonings, such as curry or even seaweed.
+The most popular seasonings used for karaage are soy sauce and salt with a squeeze of lemon, but each household has its own variation of seasonings, such as curry or even seaweed.
 The texture also varies depending on the flour or starch used.
 Wheat flour makes the karaage coating thick and coarse, while potato starch makes it a little moist, and rice flour makes it thin and light.

 Overview